linkedin/kafka-monitor/README.md

 # Kafka Monitor
 [![Build Status](https://travis-ci.org/linkedin/kafka-monitor.svg?branch=master)](https://travis-ci.org/linkedin/kafka-monitor)

-Kafka Monitor is a framework to implement and execute long-running kafka system tests in a real cluster.
+Kafka Monitor (KMF) is a framework to implement and execute long-running kafka system tests in a real cluster.
 It complements Kafka’s existing system tests by capturing potential bugs or regressions that are only likely to occur after prolonged period of time or with low probability.
 Moreover, it allows you to monitor Kafka